YofaGh/MangaScraper/README.md

 > There are various modules implemented so far.
 They inherit from models.
 > They're implemented differently based on the website's source code.
 > In case if using custom user agents or cookies are required, sending requests to the webiste is done dirctly by the module itself.
-> To use them, they're imported in modules_contributer.py and can be accesed by get_class function.
+> To use them, they're imported in modules_contributer.py and can be accesed by get_module function.

 ## Download a single manga
 >
 > When downloading a single manga using manga -single, a module and a url should be provided.
 > You can specify which chapters to download using [-l, -r, -c] arguments.
 > By default all chapters will be downloaded.
-> Name of the Manga and merging args are optional
+> Name of the Manga and merging args are optional.
 >
 > Examples:
 >